autocme/Dnsmain/replit.md

 # Recent Changes

+## July 27, 2025 - New Brand Color Scheme Implementation

+- **Complete Color Scheme Update**: Replaced entire color palette across all CSS files with new brand colors
+- **Primary Color Change**: Updated from #875A7B to #FF9500 (vibrant orange) for all primary elements
+- **Secondary Color**: Updated to #6A4B62 (deep purple) for secondary elements and hover states
+- **Gradient Implementation**: Added #FFBB00 to #FF9500 gradient for buttons and featured elements
+- **Universal CSS Updates**: Updated all color references in pricing_snippet.css and purchase_confirm.css
+- **Button Styling**: Enhanced all buttons with new gradient backgrounds and hover effects
+- **Loading Elements**: Updated spinners, progress bars, and loading dots with new primary color
+- **Deployment Overlay**: Updated full-screen deployment monitoring with new color scheme
+- **Interactive Elements**: Updated toggle switches, step indicators, and action buttons
+- **Consistent Branding**: Maintained consistent color usage across pricing cards, payment forms, and success screens

 ## July 6, 2025 - Package Model Architectural Refactoring

 - **MAJOR ARCHITECTURE CHANGE**: Removed single `pkg_price` field from package model